 - It’s a good idea to use a calendar or a phone app to keep track of when your periods start and stop.
 If your periods are irregular, you can share this information with both your CF provider and primary care provider (PCP).

 - If you are 15 or older and haven’t had your first period yet or it’s been 3 or more years since you started your breast development, tell your CF provider or your primary care provider who can check that you are on track.

-Some girls with CF notice worsening of their CF symptoms during their period.
+About 25% of people with CF notice worsening of their CF symptoms during their period.
 This may be due to changes in the hormone levels that your body makes during puberty.
 You may cough more, have more sputum, or have other signs of an exacerbation of your CF. It is especially important to do all your CF treatments and airway clearance during this time of your cycle.
 If you notice that your CF symptoms get worse with your periods, talk with your CF provider.
 Some girls have found that starting a type of birth control that regulates your menstrual cycle (and hormone levels) is helpful with controlling these symptoms.